-But if you find yourself getting sucked into what I see as the England's second-best export after Ribena — their fantastic television shows — and want more, here are my suggestions, all free on Netflix.
-(While you're waiting for "Downton Abbey" to start back up in January, that is.)
+But if you find yourself getting sucked into what I see as the England's second-best export after Ribena — the black currant-based soft drink — here are my suggestions, all of them free on Netflix.

 "Rosemary and Thyme" is a classic whodunnit TV show (think "Murder She Wrote") — except all the murders have a horticultural theme.
 That's right, each mystery is committed because of, and/or solved by the main sleuths' understanding of gardens and plants.
 Filmed in some incredible gardens, natch, the lady detectives (Rosemary Boxer and Linda Thyme) are not only fun and funny (and passionately independent), they are as astute and knowledgeable about plants as they are about motives for murder.
 A fun romp through the British countryside, filled with wood-paneled pubs, beautiful estates and, well, plenty of dead bodies.

-"Land Girls" is a BBC dramatic series that is set during World War II, and looks into the lives of the ladies involved in the Women's Land Army.
-During the war, while the men were off fighting, women were brought in to do the farm work that men were unavailable for — there were equivalent organizations in the U.S. and Australia during the same period.
-Land Girls (as the women were called, since it was generally the young and strong who did this kind of work), the TV show is set on the fertile fields surrounding Hoxley Manor, so there is not only the drama inherent to young women from disparate areas brought together, but also class struggles — a staple of the more stratified British society, especially at that time.
+"Land Girls" is a BBC dramatic series set during World War II, and looks into the lives of the ladies involved in the Women's Land Army.
+During the war, while the men were off fighting, women were brought in to do the farm work that men were unavailable for.
+(There were equivalent organizations in the U.S. and Australia during the same period.)
+Land Girls — as the women were called, since it was generally the young and strong who did this kind of work — the TV show is set on the fertile fields surrounding Hoxley Manor, so there's not only the drama inherent to young women from disparate areas brought together, but also class struggles, a staple of the more stratified British society, especially at that time.